Master of Creative Writing - CF08

 Build your skills in a variety of writing genres and turn your interest in creative writing into expertise.
 The Master of Creative Writing presents you with a literary tool kit of stylistic writing techniques across various genres, including traditional fiction, creative non-fiction, poetry and script-writing, as well as hybrid genres such as flash fiction, speculative fiction, personal essays, narrative journalism, and concrete poetry, among others.
 You will embark on a dissertation in creative writing, where you will apply techniques learned throughout the course in a sustained piece of creative writing and accompanying exergesis.

 Start anytime and benefit from the flexibility of an entirely online course, studied at your own pace with no assessment constraints or unit deadlines on our Be Different learning platform.
-Applications are now open to commence this course in 2022.

 3 years part-time

 Build your skills in a variety of creative writing genres before embarking on a dissertation in creative writing with our Master of Creative Writing.